jennguyen1/nhuyhoa/_posts/2016-01-02-Clustering.md

 With hierarchical clustering, the goal is to generate a tree-like visual representation of the observations (dendrogram) to view the clusterings obtained for each possible number of clusters.
 In this case, $$K$$ is not preset.

 ## Algorithm
-Hierarchical clustering uses a bottom-up clustering method to generate a dendeogram tree.
+Hierarchical clustering uses a bottom-up clustering method to generate a dendrogram tree.
 This means that it grows a tree starting from the leaves.
 (Classification/regression trees use a top-down clustering method).

 1. Begin with $$n$$ observations and a measure of all the $${n \choose 2}$$ pairwise dissimilarities.
 Add each cluster (individual observations) to the list of clusters to be joined
 2. While number of clusters to be joined is greater than 1:
-  * Examine all pairwise intercluster dissimilarities among the available clusters.
+  * Examine all pairwise intercluster dissimilarities among the available clusters
-  * Fuse the pair of clusters that are most similar: remove pair of clusters and add its new fusion to list of clusters to be joined.
+  * Fuse the pair of clusters that are most similar: remove pair of clusters and add its new fusion to list of clusters to be joined
-  * The dissimilarity b/n two clusters indicate the height of dendrogram at which fusion is placed.
+  * The dissimilarity b/n two clusters indicate the height of dendrogram at which fusion is placed
-  * Compute new pairwise intercluster dissimilarities among the $$i - 1$$ remaining clusters.
+  * Compute new pairwise intercluster dissimilarities among the $$i - 1$$ remaining clusters

 ![hierarchical clustering algorithm](http://jnguyen92.github.io/nhuyhoa/figure/images/cluster_hierarchical_algorithm.png)